jzy3d/jzy3d-api/jzy3d-tester/README.md

 ## ChartTester

-ChartTester is A non regression test tool allowing to compare screenshots of charts.
+ChartTester is a non regression test tool allowing to compare screenshots of charts.

 Works as follow
 - Generates an image first time the test is ran.
 The developer should verify the image is correct.